30 Jun Central Check-in Station

 Tabatha Gaydeski wearing her sticker showing she is healthy and cleared to work today.
 Mayor Tim Fletcher being checked in at the new station by EMT Adria Williams before he enters Forks Community Hospital.

 The Central Check-in Station is located in front of Bogachiel Medical Clinic, 390 Founders Way, Forks, WA 98331.
-The Central Check-in Station is open Monday through Friday from 7 am through 7 pm.
-After hours, Saturday, and Sunday please go to the E.R. doors and ring the buzzer, the E.R. nurse will triage you.
+The Central Check-in Station is open Monday through Friday from 7 am through 5:30 pm.
+After hours, Holiday’s, Saturday, and Sunday please go to the hospital main entrance doors for triage.

 We ask that you be patient and anticipate wait times as there is ONLY one check-in station.
 For the time being, only patients and those providing necessary assistance to a patient are allowed into any of the district buildings.
 District facilities are currently closed to all visitors.